This guide assumes you’ve already set up your server. If not, start with our Basic Setup Guide.

 Trigger Systems

-Create dynamic events that respond to player actions:Place Trigger Entity
+Create dynamic events that respond to player actions:Define Trigger Area

 - Shape - Sphere, box, or custom polygon